djcooler32/foodie-ai-companion/README.md

 ```

 The analytics module only records high-level events like voice intent detection and errors.
 No raw voice data or personal identifiers are stored.

+## Security and Compliance

+For details on how this project handles data and complies with GDPR/CCPA,
+see [SECURITY.md](SECURITY.md).
+Credentials for external services are supplied
+via environment variables so they are not checked into source control.